Christophe Gamel: Sri Pahang

-Gamel was appointed as Sri Pahang FC assistant head coach for the 2021 season, assisting Thomas Dooley.
-However, after Dooley was replaced by Dollah Salleh, Gamel was appointed as manager for Sri Pahang FC's Presidential Cup Team (youth team).
+Gamel was appointed as Sri Pahang assistant head coach for the 2021 season, assisting Thomas Dooley.
+However, after Dooley was replaced by Dollah Salleh, Gamel was appointed as manager for Sri Pahang's Presidential Cup Team (youth team).

-On 4th of January 2022, Sri Pahang FC officially announced its naming of Gamel as head coach, replacing Dollah Salleh who became Sri Pahang's manager.
+On 4th of January 2022, Sri Pahang officially announced its naming of Gamel as head coach, replacing Dollah Salleh who became Sri Pahang's manager.

 Vietnam

 In 2023, Gamel was appointed as an assistant coach for the Vietnam U-23 and Vietnam national team.

 Macarthur

-On 1 July 2023, Gamel became an assistant coach for Macarthur FC to compete in the A-League Men.
+On 1 July 2023, Gamel became an assistant coach under Mile Sterjovski at Macarthur competing in the A-League Men.

 Selangor II

 In August 2025, he returned to Malaysia again.
-Now Gamel has been appointed as coach Selangor II for the 2025–26 Malaysia A1 Semi-Pro League season.
+Now Gamel has been appointed as the head coach Selangor II for the 2025–26 Malaysia A1 Semi-Pro League season.

 Selangor

-On 26 September 2025,Gamel was appointed as an interim manager for Selangor following the departure of Katsuhito Kinoshi as Selangor manager.
+On 26 September 2025, Gamel was appointed as an interim manager for Selangor following the departure of Katsuhito Kinoshi as Selangor manager.